free-science-academy/organisation/projects.md

 This subreddit collates the latest from the world of "open science"", including but not limited to open access, open data, open education, open peer review, and open source.

+6. Free Science vidcast

 ### Potential future project ideas

-* A meta-review on the status of misconduct in science?
+* A meta-review on the status of misconduct in science

 * Patterns of 'open practices' across different research areas

 * Who suffers most from existing power structures in academia

+* Investigating the links between Open Source and Open Science